 Here is a list of action (actor) verbs useful for helping the actor’s process of creating a subtext.
 Of course, this isn’t the definitive list of lists.
 A lot of verbs are missing from it.
-Verbs that are commonly mistaken for actor’s verbs are the ones that require several actions or are not pursuable without words.
-Such as “to build,” which is an activity or result.
+Verbs that are commonly mistaken for actor’s verbs are the ones that require several actions or are not pursuable without words, such as “to build,” which is an activity or result.

 “To question as to whether an action verb is doable, you have to measure the ability of the actor to pursue the action readily without any dialogue.”
+Stanislavski.

-Verb List
+Actor Verb List

 To accuse